twydev/book-reviews/Python High Performance Programming/Python High Performance Programming, G. Lanaro.md

 The text and instructions are well organised and easy to pick up in a short time for programmers comfortable with python.
 I encourage everyone to buy this book.

+In future, I aim to prepare example codes following this book's approach and upload it to this repository.

 ---
 ### Application Design